 Transfer of Learning

 Transfer of learning is an important concept in movement learning and educational psychology in general.
 I’ll touch on it here briefly, but will explore it in more detail in later articles.

-Coker defines transfer, or transfer of learning, as “the phenomenon in which the learning of a knew skill or performance of a skill under novel conditions can be influenced by past experience with another skill or skills” (p.
+Coker defines transfer, or transfer of learning, as “the phenomenon in which the learning of a new skill or performance of a skill under novel conditions can be influenced by past experience with another skill or skills” (p.
 143).

-A good example of this might be improved counter punching in a boxing match based on a the previous practice of counters in several focus mitt drills.
+A good example of this might be improved counter punching in a boxing match based on a previous practice of counters in several focus mitt drills.
 The counter skill practice in the mitt drills transferred to the boxing match.

 There are three types of transfer: positive, negative, and zero.

 Positive transfer is when a past skill learned in the context of one activity (e.g. a drill) facilitates the acquisition of or the ability to execute a skill in the context of another activity (e.g. a fight).

 Negative transfer is when the learning of a past skill in one context “hinders or obstructs” the acquisition of execution of a skill in another context (p.
 143).

 Zero transfer means that learning a given skill in one context has no influence on the acquisition or execution of that skill in another.

 Transfer of learning is a deeply important concept to martial arts training at every level.
 A more rigorous study of it has implications for preparation for self-defense as well as high-level sport performance.